mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_neuro_db_update.rst

 This function only supports command-line interface with the options:

 **Required Arguments:**

--p <project_identifier>, --project=<project_identifier> search the selected Project Table, can provide term 'all' to update all tables in credentials.json
+-p PROJECT, --project PROJECT   search the selected table for the indicated <project_identifier> can provide term 'all' to update all tables in credentials.json

 **Optional Arguments:**